GREAT COATES VILLAGE HALL HIRING AGREEMENT AND STANDARD CONDITIONS OF HIRE FOR ALL USERS.

 - Over 50 persons – 3 supervisors

-The hirer must pay the cost of any damage to council property whether it is wilful or accidental damage, the payment of the £15 additional charge under clause 2 does not negate any action the Council may take to recover its costs to repair any damage caused.
+The hirer must pay the cost of any damage to village council property whether it is wilful or accidental damage, the payment of the £50 additional charge (under clause 2) does not negate any action the Council may take to recover its costs to repair any damage caused.

 10 Use of premises